libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ### Duplicate counter error

-In the OSSEC log /var/ossec/logs/ossec.log, you might notice that the log gets filled with warnings and errors as shown below.
+In the OSSEC log (/var/ossec/logs/ossec.log) you might notice that the log gets filled with warnings and errors as shown below.

 ```log
 2019/02/21 13:33:21 ossec-remoted: WARN: Duplicate error: [...]
 2019/02/21 13:33:21 ossec-remoted(1407): ERROR: Duplicated counter for [...]
 ```

 Stop both the OSSEC manager and the agent.
 In the agent server go to /var/ossec/queue/rids and remove all the files within the folder.
-At the manager server go into /var/ossec/queue/rids remove the file corresponding to the agents ID.
+At the manager server go into /var/ossec/queue/rids and remove the file corresponding to the agents ID.
 Do not delete the sender_counter.
 Restart both.

 Or disable the feature by editing `/var/ossec/etc/internal_options.conf`